Sometime Last Night: Reception

 Sometime Last Night received positive reviews from critics.
 Although most of them were positive towards the mature sound of the album, some criticized their lack of identity as a band.
-Jamey Beth from Breakaway Daily said "Sometime Last Night [is] a selection of arena-sized pop songs shot through with gorgeously crafted melodies, electrifying harmonies, and lyrics culled from real-life stories the band’s been through over the past few years."
-Martha Segovia from Confront Magazine rated the album 3 and a half stars out of five.
+Jamey Beth from Breakaway Daily said "Sometime Last Night [is] a selection of arena-sized pop songs shot through with gorgeously crafted melodies, electrifying harmonies, and lyrics culled from real-life stories the band's been through over the past few years."
+Martha Segovia from Confront Magazine rated the album 3 1/2 stars out of five.
 She wrote: "Overall, the album is produced in a way that accurately states how the band has developed and [...] [they] offer an easy-listening experience that has your head bopping along to each track, and singing along contently."
 Comparing it to 2013's Louder, Tim Senda from Allmusic said that "Sometime Last Night doesn't get bogged down in soggy ballads, but instead deals in chipper, big-chorused midtempo pop."
 He also praised the band's songwriting and Ross and Riker's vocals.
 Finally, Senda rated Sometime Last Night 3 and a half out of five.

 Sometime Last Night debuted at number 6 on the Billboard 200 chart dated August 1, selling 31,000 units in the week ending July 16.
 It became the highest-charting album for the group so far.